-Bell peppers stuffed with a mixture of quinoa, chickpeas and garlicky vegetables and topped with cheese are the perfect gluten free and vegetarian dinner for any night of the week.
+Bell peppers stuffed with a mixture of quinoa, chickpeas and garlicky vegetables and topped with cheese are the perfect gluten-free and vegetarian dinner for any night of the week.
 These Vegetarian Quinoa Stuffed Peppers are sure to be a hit!

 I swear dinner is so much better when stuffed into a vegetable.

-A gluten free, vegetarian and vegan possible dinner stuffed into a bell pepper that is!!
+A gluten-free, vegetarian and vegan possible dinner stuffed into a bell pepper that is!!

 I’m just so excited I am finally sharing it with you all.

-MORE ABOUT THESE VEGETARIAN QUINOA STUFFED PEPPERS: Tips and Tricks…
+MORE ABOUT THESE VEGETARIAN QUINOA STUFFED PEPPERS

 Quinoa is my grain of choice here (obviously because of my love of all things quinoa).
-The quinoa gets so crispy and crunchy when bake inside the pepper – total texture explosion.
+The quinoa gets so crispy and crunchy when baked inside the pepper – total texture explosion.
 You can use all quinoa or a mixture of quinoa and brown rice is super tasty as well.
 Your choice!!

-You can use pretty much any veggies you have on hand here (AKA this is the perfect clean out the fridge meal!!) – broccoli, kale, carrots, celery, mushrooms, the list goes on.
+You can use pretty much any veggies you have on hand here (AKA this is the perfect clean-out the fridge meal!!) – broccoli, kale, carrots, celery, mushrooms, the list goes on.
 All lightly sauteed with a little olive oil, garlic and your favourite Italian spice blend.

 But the real kicker here… the secret ingredient that leaves you wondering what makes these peppers taste so good – apple cider vinegar.
 A tablespoon or so of some ACV added to the veggies just before you stir the quinoa in and mix everything together really rounds out the flavours.
-And when you add in lots fresh herbs, like parsley, you get a seriously delicious filling to stuff into those bell peppers.
+And when you add in lots of fresh herbs, like parsley, you get a seriously delicious filling to stuff into those bell peppers.

 I cut my bell peppers in half length-wise because that’s the way I like them (I think they are easy to eat that way) but you could always try stuffing a whole pepper with varying cooking times.